 Over time, repeated spikes in blood sugar levels can damage the cells that make insulin, wearing them out.
 Eventually, the body may stop producing insulin, or may not be able to use it properly.
 This is known as insulin resistance.

-However, people are more likely to have insulin resistance and develop type 2 diabetes if they have overweight or obesity, which can be linked with a diet high in sugar.
+Eating carbohydrates or sugars alone does not cause diabetes.
+Carbohydrates are an important source of nutrients in most diets.
+However, people are more likely to have insulin resistance and develop T2DM if they have overweight or obesity, which can be linked with a diet high in sugar.

 Insulin resistance increases the risk of developing metabolic syndrome, which refers to a group of risk factors that raise the risk of heart disease, stroke, and other medical conditions.